CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     public class PersistBugActivity extends DefaultActivityImpl {
     ```
     Here we've labeled the activity Persist Bug, and specified an icon according to MDW's asset path notation: \<package_name>/\<asset_file>.
-    (Unlike a qualified Java class name, an asset path contains a slash separating the package from the asset).
+    (Unlike a qualified Java class, an asset path contains a slash separating the package name from the asset).

   - Download [bug.png from GitHub](https://github.com/CenturyLinkCloud/mdw-demo/blob/master/assets/com/centurylink/mdw/demo/bugs/bug.png)
     into assets/com/centurylink/mdw/demo/bugs in your project.
 Then click the Reload toolbar button on the Toolbox view to reflect this new addition.